This is the third post in a series of posts on consumer education. Click to read the first and second posts if you missed them!

 - Why It’s Better: It contains one ingredient, which is all you really need in peanut butter: organic peanuts ;)

-- Our Go-To Brand: When I’m not making my own loose-leaf teas, our go-to brand is Choice Organic Teas.
+- Our Go-To Swap: When I’m not making my own loose-leaf teas, our go-to brand is Choice Organic Teas.
 For high-quality loose-leaf teas, I also recommend Mountain Rose Herbs.

 - Why It’s Better: